divyareddy098/wes-variant-analysis-pipeline/README.md

 - Variant interpretation
 - Biomarker discovery

-It highlights the ability to move from raw sequencing data to biologically meaningful insights.
+It highlights the ability to process raw sequencing data and extract biologically meaningful insights.

 ---